graphql/community-wg/rfcs/ambassador-program/overview-for-organizers.md

 * Quarterly meeting with Foundation / TSC reps to give updates about the general direction of the project and an opportunity for Q&A
     * 15 minute presentation-style
     * followed by Q&A
-    * time also allowed for the Foundation / TSC reps to ask for the Ambassadors' feedback on the current directions of the GraphQL project, be that technical (eg Specification RFCs), or community imitative focused
+    * time also allowed for the Foundation / TSC reps to ask for the Ambassadors' feedback on the current directions of the GraphQL project, be that technical (eg Specification RFCs), or community initative focused
-* Promotion of the Ambassador as a go-to GraphQL expert
+* Promotion of the Ambassador as a go-to GraphQL community leader
     * Website profile
     * Biographies / interviews with each Ambassador
     * Credly badge